Bergen Engines: Engine range

-Longevity

-These marine diesel and gas engines have design lives of more than 20 years and engines are installed in more than 150 power plants throughout the world.

 Bergen K-G4 (discontinued)

 Also available as a gas engine for powers from 1190 – 3970 kW the Bergen K-G4 lean burn gas engine is the result of development based on the K type diesel and heavy fuel oil engine parent.

 Bergen B32:40 and 35:40

 The Bergen B Series is a twenty-year-old (est. 1986) marque of reciprocating diesel engines.
 They serve a wide range of ocean-going vessels and; can be supplied as propulsion units or as generator sets for the provision of electrical power.
 The range includes in-line and Vee cylinder configurations.
 The liquid fuel engine has a cylinder bore of 320 mm and a stroke of 400 mm.
 The gas fueled engine has a 350 mm bore with the same stroke.